You’re doing great with your budgeting but have some extra money left over. What do you do with leftover money when budgeting?

 - Skip the daily coffee run and make it at home.

-Invest in Retirement or Other Investments
+Invest in Retirement Savings or Other Investments

-Make sure to take advantage of any employer match available for your 401(k) account.
+Take advantage of any employer match available for your 401(k) account.
 Or, look into opening an individual retirement account, IRA.

 What are the advantages of investing in retirement?